Golden Grove, South Australia: History

+Subsequent housing developments

+The Settlement

+In 2007, South Australian home builder Fairmont Homes commenced work on a subdivision to the north of Golden Grove and Crouch Roads named "The Settlement".
+In total, approx. 220 allotments were released.

+Housing typology largely reflects that of the original Golden Grove development, continuing the detached, single-family home characteristic previously observed.

+The subdivision also features The Stables shopping centre, a nursing home, and a retirement village.

-Captain Robertson's original homestead still stands, centered in the new development.
+Within the development area sits Captain Robertson's original homestead.

+2023 State Government land release

+In April 2023, the South Australian government announced the release of a land parcel in Golden Grove to address the ongoing housing crisis facing the state.
+The land, previously privately owned and later rezoned for residential use, is expected to accommodate an additional 500 homes.

+Luminaire Estate

+In late-2023, South Australian home builder Metricon Homes commenced work on a small subdivision between Aristotle Close and Golden Grove Road.
+48 allotments were initially released.
+The subdivision had entirely sold out by November 2024, with home construction continuing into 2025.

 Geography

 The boundary of Golden Grove is defined by Slate and Cobbler Creeks to the north, the Cobbler Creek Park to the west, Helicon Drive, Surrey Farm Drive and The Grove Way (including the three-school campus and shopping centre), Golden Grove and Hancock Roads (wrapping around Surrey Downs) and Yatala Vale Road to the south, and Seaview Road and the quarries to the east.

 Facilities

 The three major high schools in the area are Gleeson College, Pedare Christian College and Golden Grove High School in the suburb's southwestern corner.
 They are linked together in a complex that also includes the Golden Grove Recreation Centre.
 Golden Grove Primary School and Pedare Primary Campus are also located in the suburb.

 The Grove Shopping Centre (previously "Golden Grove Village") has a number of retailers, including Big W, Woolworths, Drakes as well as dining, specialty stores and banks.
+It was built by Sabemo.

 A police station was opened on 18 December 2006.